GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_raster_theory.md

 Different spatial resolutions of the same raster
 ```

-### Coordinate Refernce Sytem (CRS)
+### Coordinate Reference Sytem (CRS)
-As with vector data, the Coordinate Reference System (CRS) of a raster dataset refers to the spa-tial reference framework used to define the geographic location and orientation of the raster on the Earth's surface (CRS WIKI link).
-It provides a standardised way of representing spatial coor-dinates and ensures that raster data can be accurately geolocated and integrated with other geo-spatial datasets.<br><br>
+As with vector data, the Coordinate Reference System (CRS) of a raster dataset refers to the spatial reference framework used to define the geographic location and orientation of the raster on the Earth's surface (CRS WIKI link).
+It provides a standardised way of representing spatial coordinates and ensures that raster data can be accurately geolocated and integrated with other geo-spatial datasets.<br><br>
 The CRS includes a number of different parameters:<br>
 1. **Coordinate system**: This defines how spatial coordinates are represented.
 Common coordinate systems include geographic (latitude and longitude) and projected (e.g. Universal Transverse Mercator - UTM).
 2. **Datum**: The datum specifies the reference ellipsoid and geodetic parameters used to model the shape of the Earth.
 It ensures consistency of spatial measurements across different datasets (e.g. the WGS 84 ellipsoid).